yannickjemmely/Mida/README.md

 * [Contributors](#contributors)

 ## Ecosystem
-This repository contains the Mida core which is enriched by plugins and other projects.
+This project is the Mida core which is enriched by plugins and other projects.

 | Project                  | Status                        | Description                     |